Meet Our Technical Advisory Board

 John D. Hatfield

 John earned a bachelor of arts degree in history from Kenyon College in Gambier, Ohio, and a master of business administration degree from Kellogg School of Management at Northwestern University in Evanston, Illinois.
+He is active in his community, where he serves as member on various boards.

 VP of Product Management at Catalia Health